Fellowship Program - How to Apply

 WHAT KIND OF CANDIDATE IS THE SELECTION COMMITTEE LOOKING FOR?
 The ideal candidate possesses a strong personal commitment to solving problems and effecting change in the environmental arena.
 He/she should possess solid leadership and communication skills, and have excellent technical and/or analytical backgrounds as well as superior academic credentials.
 Non-academic volunteer or community-based experience is also highly valued.

 DO I NEED TO BE STUDYING IN A "HARD" SCIENCE AREA TO COMPETE SUCCESSFULLY?
 No. Fellowships are not limited by field of study.
-A good grounding in science is considered a plus, but it will not prevent a candidate with other strong skills from competing successfully for a Fellowship as long as the candidate applies those skills to environmental improvement.
-A variety of fields and disciplines are supported, but commitment to environmental goals is essential.
+A good grounding in science is considered a plus, but lack of a hard science background will not prevent a candidate with other strong skills from competing successfully for a Fellowship as long as the candidate applies those skills to environmental improvement.
+A variety of fields and disciplines are supported, but commitment to environmental goals and leadership potential are essential.

 WHAT IS THE MOST IMPORTANT FACTOR IN SUBMITTING A SUCCESSFUL APPLICATION?
 Preparation.
 It may seem obvious, but a thoughtful application is most appreciated.
-You should carefully read the Program guidelines and visit the website (www.switzernetwork.org) to understand as thoroughly as possible the objectives of the Switzer Foundation.
+You should carefully read the Program guidelines to understand the objectives of the Switzer Foundation.
 Take the time to seek out prior Switzer Fellows who may be on your campus or in your area to ask about their experience.
 Your written materials, especially your essay, are the primary means by which your application will convey a sense of your aspirations and motivations.

 ARE THERE MORE SPECIFIC GUIDELINES FOR CONTENT & FORMAT OF THE ESSAY?
 No. Please read the essay requirements in the guidelines.
 The essay is the most critical component of your application for the initial screening and is the best way to convey your personal commitment to the field and to driving positive environmental change.
 A precis of your master's or doctoral thesis is NOT what we're looking for in the essay.
 The essay should not exceed the 2,000 word limit, and may be double or single spaced with typeface 11 pt or larger.

 WHO SHOULD WRITE MY TWO LETTERS OF RECOMMENDATION?
 The letters of recommendation will have substantial weight in the evaluation of your application.
-It is critical that you obtain recommendations from individuals who can provide the best overall perspective on your professional potential, abilities, leadership capacity and dedication.
+It is critical that you obtain recommendations from individuals who can provide the best overall perspective on your leadership and professional potential, abilities, and dedication.
 You may choose faculty members, former employers, community leaders or colleagues as references.
-It is very helpful for at least one letter to be from an academic advisor, committee member, or academic colleague.
-This is especially advisable for PhD students.
+It is very helpful for at least one letter to be from an academic advisor, committee member, or academic colleague, especially for PhD students.

 SHOULD MY RECOMMENDERS SEND ME THEIR LETTERS OF RECOMMENDATION FOR UPLOADING WITH MY APPLICATION?
 No. Recommenders should email their letter directly to the Foundation per the Recommendation Instructions on our website.
 Applicants should be sure to download a copy of the instructions and forward them to recommenders.
 Applicants should only provide the name and contact information of the recommenders in the space provided in the online application.